DeBortoliWines/openerp-java-report-helper/README.md

 The library provides a Java Swing user interface for data source configuration and a data interface for data collection.
 A Java report client needs to control the workflow and persistence of the configuration information while the library will handle data source configuration and data collection.

-For more information, including a Wiki please see the project on SourceForce: [https://sourceforge.net/projects/oejavarpthelper] https://sourceforge.net/projects/oejavarpthelper
+For more information, including a Wiki please see the project on SourceForge: [https://sourceforge.net/projects/oejavarpthelper](https://sourceforge.net/projects/oejavarpthelper)